 Sand Bridge State Park

 Rapid Run's lovely murmur and the sounds of birds pervade this lovely picnic spot.
-The three rustic picnic pavilions hug the side of Seven Notch Mountain, conveniently at the side of PA 192.
+Rustic picnic pavilions hug the side of Seven Notch Mountain, conveniently at the side of PA 192.

 Sand Bridge State Park participates in a carry-in/carry-out trash disposal program for small parks.
 There are no trash collection or recycling facilities.
 Visitors are asked to limit the amount of disposable items brought to the park and to take all trash, garbage, and recyclables home.

 Picnicking: Sand Bridge is a convenient picnic spot with picnic tables, charcoal grills, water and rustic restrooms.
-Three picnic pavilions are free on a first-come, first-served basis.
+Two picnic pavilions are free on a first-come, first-served basis.

 Fishing: Rapid Run is an excellent cold-water fishery.
 It is stocked annually with brook and brown trout.